SUMMER THEATRE WORKSHOPS

 Get ready to sweat this summer, as you spend the week training with Stages Theatre Company choreographers.
 This class will focus on jazz and musical theatre dance, allowing students to focus on various choreography from various Broadway musicals.
 No prior studio dance experience is needed; come prepared to work hard and grow!

-Musical Theatre Voice: Contemporary Broadway
+Musical Theatre Voice: Broadway Voice (Grades 7-12)

 TUITION ASSISTANCE